omarXzain/reading-notes-102/read5.md

 # About CSS
-**we can include CSS rules within an HTML page and its lives inside HEAD element **We can use the following:
+ CSS is rules within an HTML page and its lives inside HEAD element

+**We can use the following:
 - href This specifies the path to the CSS file (which is often placed in a folder called css or styles).
 - type This attribute specifies the type of document being linked to.
 The value should be text/css.